looksue/Booklogger/READ.md

 1. Type in the title or author of a book you want to read.
 2. Click the submit button to search for it.
 3. When the modal window pops up, find the book you were looking for and click the "+" button.
-4. When you are done reading the book, click on it and give it a rating on the 1 to 5 scale.
+4. The book will be saved in MySql database.
 5. If you would like to delete the book off your list, click the delete button.
+You may need to refresh your page to see the book has been deleted.

 **Link to App:**
 [Readit link on Heroku](https://agile-hollows-65374.herokuapp.com/)